On the volume functions and the cohomology rings of special weight varieties of type A: Applications to the topology of weight varieties

 \subsection{Cohomology rings of special weight varieties}

-In this subsection, we consider special flow polytopes $P_{l,m}(h)$ based on [NST], that is, we assume that $h\in C(A_{l}^{+})$ is in the nice chamber.
-In this case, the volume function $v_{l,m}(h)$ is characterized by the system of differential equations.
+In this subsection, we consider special flow polytopes $P_{l,m}(h)$ based on [14], where $h\in C(A_{l}^{+})$ is in the nice chamber (see Definition 3.5 below).
+In this case, the volume function $v_{l,m}(h)$ is characterized by a system of differential equations.
 Applying this characterization of $v_{l,m}(h)$, we have an explicit presentation of the cohomology ring of the multiple weight variety $\mathcal{M}_{T}$ of special type.